 Therefore, you see an increase in mobile marketing and social ads, search adverts or even mobile TV and radio ads.
 It is interesting to note that we can turn all other types of digital marketing mentioned above into mobile ads.

 As a business owner, you are undoubtedly interested in cost-effective strategies that offer a good return on investment.

-But the answer to this question depends on the type of content and your strategy.
-While each of the three digital media has its role, using them together will make your strategy that much more effective.
+But the answer to this question depends on the type of content and your digital strategy.
+While each of the three digital media has its role, using them together will make your strategy much more effective.